-5. Composition.
-CAP 115 is linked with CAP 123.
-All Honors students must concurrently register for both CAP 115 Interdisciplinary Writing and CAP 123 How Do You Know.
-Students must receive a C or better in CAP 111 in order to enroll in the CAP 115/123 link.

-6. Retaking CAP Courses.
+- 5. Composition.
+All students in the Capital Scholars Honors Program must take the CAP 111/115 Honors Composition/Interdisciplinary Writing sequence.
+Students who enter UIS with AP or dual-credit English courses will have those grades count toward their total credit hours.
+No exceptions will be made for students requesting to opt out of the CAP 111/115 sequence. - 6.
+Retaking CAP Courses.
 Students failing a CAP (Honors Program) course must petition to retake the course the next time it is offered in order to continue in the program, except those students receiving a C- or below in CAP 111.
 Students may retake a course in the Honors curriculum only one time.
 See Academic Policies section 2 for more information.